-ALTERNATIVE MINIMUM TAX RISK.
-While certain distributions from the trust are generally exempt from federal and California income taxes, a portion of such distributions may be taken into account in computing the alternative minimum tax.
+ALTERNATIVE MINIMUM TAX.
+While certain distributions from the trust may be exempt from federal income tax, a portion of such distributions may be taken into account in computing the alternative minimum tax.

 LIQUIDITY RISK.
 Liquidity risk is the risk that the value of a security will fall if trading in the security is limited or absent.
 No one can guarantee that a liquid trading market will exist for any security.